F1248/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 ### Table of models

-This table shows which models do and do not support Universal Control out of box (OOB) and what is required to gain support.
+This table shows which models do and don't support Universal Control out of box and what is required to gain support.
 Note: For AirPort upgrades, only the best/newest cards are listed.

 ::: details MacBook